 top of page

-This blog brings together articles, personal stories, and perspectives on studying in Israel.
-From academic programs and Hebrew immersion to questions of identity, community, and purpose, the content here explores why more young Jewish students are choosing Israel as a meaningful place to learn and grow.
+From academic programs and Hebrew immersion to questions of identity, community, and purpose, we explore why more American Jewish students are choosing Israel as a meaningful place to learn and grow.

 Emily Cohen